jdsandifer/blog/ideas/2018-09-24/index.md

 get it done.
 (Thinking about how I wanted it to look was keeping me from getting started so I just skipped that.)
 Now that I'm starting this blog, I thought it would be a good test post.
-It would get finally get some styling and I wouldn't have to worry about writing a post while I was figuring out the look of the blog.
+It would finally get some styling and I wouldn't have to write a new post to figure out the look of the blog.

-So here it is, a resources page I created for sound technicians and musicians:
+So here it is, a resources page I created for sound technicians, musicians, and presenters:

 ## How to Use a Microphone (And More)
 If you stumbled upon this page and aren't a sound technician, but interact with sound equipment in one way or another, then these links might be for you.
 (Also useful for sound techs when you need to explain a concept to a speaker or musician.)